wybin4/covid-19-stats/README.md

 # covid-19-stats
-visualize data with a scatterplot graph.
+visualize data with a bar chart.

 this is the implementation of the task from the freecodecamp course - data visualization projects. data taken from https://ourworldindata.org/explorers/coronavirus-data-explorer and processed to exclude all countries except russia. they are stored in files/data.json.